ankitects/anki-manual/src/deck-options.md

 Controls whether Anki should add new cards into the deck randomly, or sequentially.
 When you change this option, Anki will re-sort the decks in the current preset.

-On recent Anki versions, you should leave this option set to `sequential`, and adjust the [display order](deck-options.md#display-order) instead.
+On recent Anki versions, you should leave this option set to `Sequential`, and adjust the [display order](deck-options.md#display-order) instead.

 ## Lapses

-When you click "Again" on a review card, it is called a _lapse_.
+When you click **Again** on a review card, it is called a _lapse_.
 The options listed here affect such lapsed cards.

 ### Relearning Steps

 The same as learning steps, but for lapsed cards.
-When you fail a review card (press "Again"), the card goes through _relearning steps_, before it becomes a review card again.
+When you fail a review card (press **Again**), the card goes through _relearning steps_, before it becomes a review card again.

 If you leave the steps blank, the card will skip relearning, and will be assigned a new interval of 1 day by default.